Forest Grouse

 Ruffed Grouse

-Ruffed grouse occur in a variety of forest habitats throughout Idaho, but are generally found in areas with some deciduous trees, especially aspen.
-Ruffed grouse are frequently associated with riparian areas, or moist, brushy areas such as north-facing slopes and draws.
+Ruffed grouse occur in a variety of forest habitats throughout Idaho but are generally found in areas with some deciduous trees, especially aspen, are found.
+Ruffed grouse are frequently associated with riparian areas or moist, brushy areas, such as north-facing slopes and draws.
 Disturbances such as fire and timber harvest often create early seral-stage habitats that favor ruffed grouse.
-Optimal year-round cover includes a mosaic of forest age-classes with stands of young and older forests closely.
+Optimal year-round cover includes a mosaic of forest age classes with stands of young and older forests closely.
 Ruffed grouse feed on a variety of plants and invertebrates.
-Their diets shift seasonally as various food resources become.
-In winter they feed on buds and twigs of various shrubs and trees.
-From spring through autumn they feed on leaves, buds, flowers, and fruit at the ground- and shrub-layer.
-During breeding season, male ruffed grouse use early seral-stage habitats with high stem Forest Grouse densities, good ground-level visibility, and dense over story cover for drumming sites.
-Females nest in hardwood or aspen stands with open.
+Their diets shift seasonally as various food resources become available.
+In winter, they feed on buds and twigs of various shrubs and trees.
+From spring through autumn, they feed on leaves, buds, flowers, and fruit at the ground- and shrub-layer.
+During breeding season, male ruffed grouse use early seral-stage habitats with high stem.
+Forest Grouse densities, good ground-level visibility, and dense overstory cover for drumming sites.
+Females nest in hardwood or aspen stands with open ground cover that allows them to see predators.
 Nests are located on the ground, typically at the base of a tree, stump, or shrub, or in deadfall.
-In Idaho, ruffed grouse broods used sites with dense herbaceous understory Viability of ruffed grouse populations depends largely on maintenance of suitable habitat, particularly early-successional deciduous habitats adjacent to older forest stands.
+In Idaho, ruffed grouse broods used sites with dense herbaceous understory.
+Viability of ruffed grouse populations depends largely on maintenance of suitable habitat, particularly early-successional deciduous habitats adjacent to older forest stands.
 Potential threats to ruffed grouse habitat in Idaho include fire suppression policies that impede aspen regeneration and livestock grazing practices that result in degradation of dense understory vegetation preferred during breeding season.
-Timber harvest may benefit ruffed grouse if it results in regeneration of young forest stands or a mosaic of forest age-classes, but harvest of mature aspen or forestry practices that degrade riparian areas or result in erosion or loss of water retention could be detrimental.
+Timber harvest may benefit ruffed grouse if it results in regeneration of young forest stands or a mosaic of forest age classes, but harvest of mature aspen or forestry practices that degrade riparian areas or result in erosion or loss of water retention could be detrimental.

 Dusky (blue) Grouse